logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Logs are scanned for appearances of IOCs (Indicator of Compromise) and enriched when they are found.

-### Drill-downs
+### Drilldowns

 Investigate events using drilldown links that direct you to the relevant dashboard.

+### Reports

+Generate scheduled reporting for audits and to track progress over time.

-### Reports and Compliance
+### Compliance

-Send periodical reports to help comply with regulatory standards inlcuding PCI and GDPR.
-You can schedule reports to auto-generate for audit and oversight purposes.
+Cloud SIEM helps you comply with regulatory standards such as GDPR and PCI using built-in reports, rules, and dashboards.

 ### Dedicated support from security experts